 Ascites, which is fluid in the abdomen

-- Pain in the abdomen or pelvis area
+Pain in the abdomen or pelvis area

-- Increased girth (size of the waistline), with or without a protrusion of the navel (bellybutton)
+Increased girth (size of the waistline), with or without a protrusion of the navel (bellybutton)

-- Changes in bowel function
+Changes in bowel function

-If cancer is diagnosed, relieving symptoms remains an important part of cancer care and treatment.
-This may also be called symptom management, palliative care, or supportive care.
-Be sure to talk with your health care team about symptoms you experience, including any new symptoms or a change in symptoms.
+Be sure to talk with your health care team about the symptoms you experience, including any new symptoms or a change in symptoms.

-The next section helps explain what tests and scans may be needed to learn more about the cause of the symptoms.
-Use the menu on the side of your screen to select Diagnosis, or you can select another section, to continue reading this guide.
+The next section in this guide is Diagnosis.
+It explains what tests may be needed to learn more about the cause of the symptoms.
+Use the menu to choose a different section to read in this guide.